Make Sambal from Scratch: The Belacan Method

 Tamarind’s Role in Balance

-Make this once and you’ll understand why Southeast Asian cooks refuse to buy jarred versions.
-The difference isn’t subtle.
-Use it immediately with grilled chicken, fried eggs, or simply with warm rice.
-It keeps in the refrigerator for two weeks, though it rarely lasts that long.
+Try this once and you’ll never go back to jars.
+The difference is night and day.
+Use it on grilled meats, fried eggs, or straight with rice.
+It keeps for two weeks refrigerated—if it lasts that long.

 Similar Posts